empathicqubit/vscode-cc65-debugger/README.md

 # Install the packages
 choco install --version 3.6.1 winvice-nightly choco install make

+# This isn't required, but installing it will make C development a little easier.
+# If you install this you should also install the llvm-vs-code-extensions.vscode-clangd
+# VSCode extension from the Marketplace.
+choco install llvm
 ```

 Make sure these directories are not on your PATH.
 They will break the Makefile: